noah-nuebling/mac-mouse-fix-scripts/scripts/uploadstrings/translation_guide.md

     **Keyboard shortcuts:**
     - Press `Space` to see the screenshots.
-    - Use `Left Arrow` and `Right Arrow` to switch between localized and English screenshots, or press `Return` to see them side-by-side.
+    - Use `Left Arrow` and `Right Arrow` to switch between translated and English screenshots, or press `Return` to see them side-by-side.

     <!--
     <img width="1196" alt="Image2" src="https://github.com/user-attachments/assets/40196bf0-54a8-4332-8f38-ad0dbc756bd6" />